Stem Cell Treatment

 Stem cells are extracted from adult fat cells and have many growth factors from your own genes that enable it to regenerate new cells and repair damaged tissues.
 It requires a minor surgical procedure such as liposculpting techniques to retrieve your adult fat cells.

-On the other hand, PRP is the concentrated platelets from your venus blood that has high concentrations of growth factors that can repair damaged tissue.
+On the other hand, PRP is the concentrated platelets from your venous blood that has high concentrations of growth factors that can repair damaged tissue.
 It can be retrieved by drawing blood from your arm.

 Is the Stem Cell Procedure Painful?